gadget-framework/gadget2/docs/userguide.md

     year-step-area-age-length-number-biomass-mortality

-where:$<$age$>$ is the label for the prey age group from the age aggregation file$<$length$>$ is the label for the prey length group from the length aggregation file$<$number$>$ is the number consumed for that timestep/area/age/length combination$<$biomass$>$ is the biomass consumed for that timestep/area/age/length combination$<$mortality$>$ is the effective annual mortality induced in the prey by the predation for that timestep/area/age/length combination
+where: $<$age$>$ is the label for the prey age group from the age aggregation file $<$length$>$ is the label for the prey length group from the length aggregation file $<$number$>$ is the number consumed for that timestep/area/age/length combination $<$biomass$>$ is the biomass consumed for that timestep/area/age/length combination $<$mortality$>$ is the effective annual mortality induced in the prey by the predation for that timestep/area/age/length combination

 LikelihoodPrinter {#sec:likelihoodprinter}
 -----------------

-The printer type to output detailed information about a likelihood component is called ”LikelihoodPrinter”.
+The printer type to output detailed information about a likelihood component is called "LikelihoodPrinter".
 This printer type is defined by specifying the likelihood component and timesteps of interest.
 The file format for this component is given below: